shankerraoc/chat-service/README.md

 # chat-service
 Instructions for compiling:
-Install Maven
-Install MongoDB - uses MongoDB to persist the data clone the github project chat-service
+Install Maven - set the environment path variable to point to installation directory Install MongoDB - uses MongoDB to persist the data clone the github project chat-service
-Run mvn clean install - create the jar file
+Run mvn clean install - creates the jar file

 Instructions for running:
-Navigate to the target directory under chat-service start mongodb -mongod java -jar *.jar
+Navigate to the target directory under chat-service start mongodb as -mongod java -jar *.jar